w3c-webmob/netinfo-usecases/README.md

 ![image](images/ios_cell_switch.png)

 ### Audible
-Audio books are generally around 50-100mb and come in idividual pieces (which contain a range of book chapters).
+Audio books are generally around 50-100mb and come in individual pieces (which contain a range of book chapters).
 This means that a book can be on average about 100mb.

-The Audible app on iOS won't let a user download books over celular unless they explicitly set an option in the application's setting.
+The Audible application on iOS won't let a user download books over cellular unless they explicitly set an option in the application's setting.

 ![image]("images/audible_wifi_only.png")

 ![image](images/ios_cell_switch.png)

-Even when set to allow downloading over the celular network, audible lets the user know that they can disable this through the settings.
+Even when set to allow downloading over the cellular network, audible lets the user know that they can disable this through the settings.

 ![image]("images/audible_over_cell")